ashwinam/Ultimate-Js-Learning/README.md

 - How to execute javascript

 **Introduction to programming:**
-<br>Programming is nothing but a conversation with computer or just giving the instructions to computer in the proper format that coomputer can understand and he is doing what you are telling to do.
+<br>Programming is nothing but a conversation with computer or just giving the instructions to computer in the proper format that computer can understand and he is doing what you are telling to do.

 What kind of Things the computer can able to to?
-<br> In the initial time computer are meant for f=doing mathematical calculations.
+<br> In the initial time computer are meant for doing mathematical calculations.
 But now a days computer are good at sharing information to the across the globe like videos, messages, knowledge etc.

 **EcmaScript**
-<br>EcmaScript is a standarad for the javascript that helps to run on any browsers,
+<br>EcmaScript is a standard for the javascript that helps to run on any browsers,
 So javascript and EcmaScript are used interchangeably.

 **How to execute JavaScript?**